jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/model-build-overview/index.md

 It is used for two main purposes:

 1. For creating inference templates that make it easier for model consumers to integrate with the model.
 There can be found under the **Interface** tab in the management platform model page.
 2. As an integration point with JFrogML's Feature store, for feature auto extraction during inference time.
-For more info see [Getting Features for Inference](/docs/features-in-inference "Features in Inference").
+For more info see <Anchor label="Getting Features for Inference" title="Features in Inference" href="/docs/features-in-inference">Getting Features for Inference</Anchor>.

 After building and deploying the model, the schema information will appear in the interface tab of the model, with a snippet of code used for interactions with the model.